The Future of Recruiting is Here! (Hint: What's "In" is Actually "Out")

 A Framework for the Outbound Recruiter’s Playbook

-While developing and executing an effective outbound recruiting strategy is different for every organization, there are a five key strategies to consider:
+While developing and executing an effective outbound recruiting strategy is different for every organization, there are five key strategies to consider:

 Strategy #1: Change your mindset from reactive to proactive